Status pages

 Custom domain with Bunny.net

-Wait a few minutes for the ticket to be processed by one of their great support agents.
+Wait for the ticket to be processed

 button to activate your custom domain.